ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Removing Parent objects.

-We'll see that removing a parent object without deleting it's children can corrupt the data.
-We want to maintain the _Data Integrity_.
+We'll see that removing a parent object without deleting its children can corrupt the data.
+We want to maintain the _data integrity_.

 For example, in the rails console.